 As any family chef knows, the kitchen isn’t just a place for food prep.
-It’s a centre for eating, relaxing, homework, housework, socialising and enjoying family time.
+It’s a center for eating, relaxing, homework, housework, socializing and enjoying family time.
 That’s why the traditional work triangle model of kitchen design is becoming a thing of the past.
 Contemporary families need contemporary kitchen design ideas to accommodate their changing needs.
 It’s important to find a kitchen design that’s as unique as your family, ensuring that everyone can use and enjoy the space together.

 While attractive design and efficient appliances are key considerations, the first question you should ask yourself is who will be using the space.
 Are you looking for a toddler-proof kitchen with room for playing, or a comfortable crash pad where teens can help with the cooking?

 Whatever stage your family is at, a little careful planning can turn your kitchen into a homely hub for everyone’s activities.
 If you’re planning a kitchen remodel, consider these different kitchen floor plans to decide which one fits you and your needs best.

 While a large kitchen is the dream for a big, busy family, you don’t necessarily need a lot of space to accommodate your family’s everyday activities.
 In fact, a single wall kitchen design in an apartment or loft can cover all your kitchen needs, while saving space.